jonnitto/Jonnitto.PrettyEmbedYoutube/README.md

 # Jonnitto.PrettyEmbedYoutube

+> There is a successor of this package: [PrettyEmbedVideoPlatforms]
+> It includes automatic detection of Vimeo or YouTube videos.
+To update, [follow these instructions].

 Prettier embeds for your YouTube videos and playlists in [Neos CMS] - with helpful options like high-res preview images, lightbox feature, and advanced customization of embed options.

 ![Screenshot]